King’s Lynn and West Norfolk

 Frequently Asked Questions

-How much Section 106 money has King’s Lynn and West Norfolk collected?
+How much unspent Section 106 money does King’s Lynn and West Norfolk hold?

 Does King’s Lynn and West Norfolk charge CIL?